-To illustrate, let's use a simple analogy.
+If this sounds strange, here's a simple analogy.
 If I say that I was tossing a coin and got ten heads in a row, does that mean there was something strange about the coin, like it had two heads?
 You cannot tell, because you need to know how many times I tossed the coin in total.
 If I picked it up off the table, tossed it ten times, then put it down, yes, that would suggest this was not a fair coin.
 However, if I tossed it ten thousand times, I would expect to get ten heads in a row more than once.